leecampbell25/CS3012/LCA/README.md

 <h1> Lowest Common Ancestor </h1>

+**The final implementation with full code coverage lies in the folder "lca-assignment1"**.

 <h2> Part 1 </h2>

 *Task: To implement a function that can calculate the lowest common ancestor in a graph, that may be structured as a binary tree.
 The grading focus is on your test code.*